praesongprasit/EventSiteTest/src/talks/nztechrally2024/hold-fold-walkaway.md

 event: "NZ Tech Rally 2024"
 speaker: Nav Rao
 speakerKey: nav-rao
-talkTitle: Hold, Fold or Walk Away - Navigating Burnout like The Gambler
+talkTitle: "Hold, fold or walk away: Navigating burnout like The Gambler"
 talkExcerpt: "
 <p>Next to imposter syndrome, no topic elicits more oohs and ahhs than burnout.
 However, much of the advice on navigating burnout is generalised to the point of being vacuous.</p>